emily1618/Data-Portfolio/Investing/README.md

 Dataset:
 - From `import yfinance as yf` and https://www.nasdaq.com/market-activity/stocks/screener
-- I only picked the top 300 based on market cap.
-If you have time, please run on all of the NASDAQ tickers!
+- For the optimal portfolio, I only picked the top 300 based on market cap in descending order.
+If you have time, please run on all of the NASDAQ tickers.
+Alternatively, you can handpick your own list of tickers.
-- I used a 5 year timeframe.
+- For the optimal portfolio, I used a 5 year timeframe.
 To enhance your analysis, please also run a 6 months and 1 year comparison.